flo-mair/flink-getting-started/README.md

 Click on `Update`.

-Set the time to include the dates from `December 2023` so you can see the records`
+Set the time to include the dates from `December 2023` so you can see the records`.

 Don`t see any records?
 **Make sure your Flink application is running**